heroiclabs/nakama-js/packages/nakama-js/README.md

 ### Source Builds

-Ensure you are using Node v12.18.1.
+Ensure you are using Node v18>.

 The codebase is multi-package monorepo written in TypeScript and can be built with [esbuild](https://github.com/evanw/esbuild).
-All dependencies are managed with Yarn.
+All dependencies are managed with NPM.

 To build from source, install dependencies and build the `nakama-js` and `nakama-js-protobuf` subrepositories: